stereokai/amok/readme.markdown

 ## Options
 ```
   -h, --host <HOST>
-    specify the http host
+    specify the http host, default HOST is localhost.

   -p, --port <PORT>
-    specify the http port
+    specify the http port, default PORT is 9966.

   -H, --debugger-host <HOST>
-    specify the remote debugger host
+    specify the remote debugger host, default HOST is localhost.

   -P, --debugger-port <PORT>
-    specify the remote debugger port
+    specify the remote debugger port, default PORT is 9222.
 ```

 Any extra arguments will be passed along with the invocation to BUNDLER.